samdobson28/extract-features-transcript/README.md

    - Idea: Use **cross-referencing** between extracted segments and existing **annotations** in our dataset.

 2. **Feature Engineering**
+   - **IMPORTANT**: should use different segment lengths for different features based on past research.
    - Consider additional **speech-related features** such as:
      - **Prosody:** Pitch variation, loudness
      - **Pauses & Silence Detection:** Frequency of pauses
-     - **Voice Timbre Features:** Harmonic-to-noise ratio -**IMPORTANT**: should use different segment lengths for different features based on past research.
+     - **Voice Timbre Features:** Harmonic-to-noise ratio

 3. **Model Training Pipeline**
    - Once aligned, these features can be **fed into an ML model** (e.g., LSTM, Transformers) to predict empathy categories.